What Happens in the Beginning of a Case?

 Whether you are facing misdemeanor charges or felony charges, you need to hire a defense lawyer as soon as possible.
 The first step is to call a lawyer's office and request a consultation.

 At your consultation with a lawyer everything discussed is confidential.
 The lawyer will ask you to explain your situation and will ask questions to get a better understanding of the matter.
 The lawyer can answer your questions, explain what to expect, and possible outcomes.
+Depending on the circumstances, your lawyer may be able to have charges dropped, reduced (plea deal), or the prosecutor may push for a trial.
+There is a huge difference in potential outcome in a plea deal vs. a jury trial.

 To hire a lawyer, you will need to sign an Agreement and pay a retainer fee.
 The retainer fee is a sum of money from which the law firm will draw payments for work performed.
 You should receive a monthly billing statement indicating services provided and the balance of your account.
 For major offenses it is very common to have to pay far more than the original retainer, especially if the case moves forward to a full-blown jury trial.